jacob-macleod/Dolphin-Flashcard-App/docs/statistics.md

 ## Calculate Streak
 ### **Endpoint:** /calculate-streak
 ### **Method:** POST
 Calculate the user's streak, and increase it if necessary.
+Streak is the number of cards that have been looked at in the set this session before getting one wrong.

 ### Parameters